InformaticsMatters/nextflow-pcluster/README.md

     $ aws iam attach-role-policy \
         --policy-arn arn:aws:iam::${CLUSTER_ACCOUNT_ID}:policy/NextflowClusterOperatorPolicy \
         --role-name ${CLUSTER_ROLE_NAME}

->   The NextflowClusterUserPatchPolicy is used for an optional IAM user
-    described later and is not attached to the Role.

->   **Note**: Those policies defined by AWS do not include rules
-    to permit the use of spot instances but we are working on a solution.

 ### Upload installation scripts
 Part of cluster formation permits the execution of installation scripts